Khash, Iran: Language, ethnicity, and religion

 The overwhelming majority of the city's inhabitants are ethnic Baloch who speak the Balochi language, and Persians who speak a variant of the Persian language known as Sistani or Seistani.

 The people of Khash speak Balochi (Sarhadi and Makrani) and the Persian language.
 95% of the population of this city are Sunnis and 5% are Shias.

 Population

 At the time of the 2006 National Census, the city's population was 56,683 in 10,176 households.
 The following census in 2011 counted 54,105 people in 11,721 households.
 The 2016 census measured the population of the city as 56,584 people in 14,384 households.

 Geography

 Overview

 Khash city is known by most of the people for the 288th Armored Brigade of Suleiman Hashemzehi Nezaja and the 08 Ibrahim Nouri Nezaja Training Center and the semi-active mountain of Taftan.
 Khash is a city of Baloch people located in the center of Balochistan with a cold and mountainous climate.

 Earthquakes

 On 16 April 2013, an earthquake of magnitude 7.8 struck the Iran-Pakistan border near Balochistan.
 The epicenter of the earthquake was at Khash.

+Climate

+Khash has a hot desert climate (BWh) according to the Köppen climate classification.